RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 # Use Case Overview

-The requirements that are handed to you:
-These requirements are the policies of Pecunia Corp. to handle a Credit Card Dispute.
+Based on this information, Pecunia Corp. handed you these policies and requirements about _Credit Card Dispute_ to you.

 ## Background